Frequently Asked Questions

 • In co-ops, property taxes are paid by the building as a whole and are included in the monthly maintenance fees paid by shareholders.

-• Sometimes board approval may be necessary to buy a condo.
+• Sometimes, board approval may be necessary to buy a condo.
 Purchases from a developer usually do not have board approval requirements.
-Resales are subject to the condo board’s right of first refusal, a clause in the building’s bylaws.
+Resales are typically subject to the condo board’s right of first refusal, a clause in the building’s bylaws.

 • Yes, buying an NYC co-op requires approval from the board of directors.
 Buyers must receive board approval, which typically includes an interview in addition to the application process and satisfactory fulfillment of requirements.